I recently checked out a BMW F900XR in an Australian dealership, and I also asked about the BMW F900R.

 Well, I am.
 That’s why I created this site — as an outlet.
 I love learning and sharing what others might find useful.
 If you like what you read here, and you’re a fraction as obsessed as I am, you might like to know when I’ve published more.
 (Check the latest for an idea of what you’ll see.)

-Here’s is what is missing from the Australian BMW F900R (that is standard in Europe or the US):
+Here are the features/options that are missing from the Australian BMW F900R (that is standard or an option in Europe or the US):

 - Dynamic ESA (electronic suspension) — If you see a pic with gold forks, this is not what the Australian F900R looks like!
 The forks in Australia are black.
 To me, this is the biggest loss.